mnsami/minasami.com/_posts/2021-06-10-cors-errors-fix-with-reactjs.md

 If you running your frontend on `https` and your backend is on `http` or vice versa.

 All the above reasons doesn't mean that `ReactJS` sucks at making api requests, it means that a web application using those APIs can only request resources from the same origin the application was loaded from unless the response from other origins includes the right CORS headers.

+If you're building a React + backend setup (like [React with Symfony]({{ site.baseurl }}{% post_url 2021-06-23-part-1-setup-reactjs-symfony-app-with-hotloading %})), you'll encounter CORS issues during development.
+Let's look at two ways to solve this.
 {:.section}

 ## But how can we move on with development ?